jfspps/howtos/DataStructuresAndAlgorithmsinC++/2_Stack_and_Heap.md

    }
   }

-  // handle the trailing elements if (!groupDoneYet) cout << "sum: " << sum << " and average: " <<
+  // handle the remaining elements (not part of a complete group of five) if (!groupDoneYet) cout << "sum: " << sum << " and average: " <<
        static_cast<double>(sum/(i%5)) << endl;